montagejs/montagejs.org/docs/exploring-components.md

 }
 ```

-Note also that the class name is a CamelCase version of the .reel directory name.
+Note also that the class name is a CamelCase version of the .mod directory name.
 This is part of our internal [CSS naming convention](https://github.com/montagejs/montage/wiki/Naming-Conventions); it allows us to scope each component's CSS so that it doesn't "leak out" and accidentally style other components.

 Finally, the JS file: